mwhittaker/mwhittaker.github.io/_posts/2015-01-20-logical-clocks.md

 1. A local event
 2. Sending a message to another process
-3. Receiving a message to another process
+3. Receiving a message from another process

 The union of every process' events is the set of events we wish to order.
 We can visualize such a system using a space-time graph, such as the one in Figure